Islam in Maryland

 There are around 70,000 Muslims in Maryland in the United States as of December 1992, according to the American Muslim Council.
 This is the tenth highest number of Muslims of all U.S. states, representing 1.4% of the Muslim population in the country, as well as 1.4% of the total population of Maryland, at the time of the report.

 History

 Early Nation of Islam influence

-As thousands of African Americans moved into Baltimore in the early 20th century to seek new opportunities, as part of the African American Great Migration, there was a rise of African American religious movements.
-One such movement was the Nation of Islam, a Black-oriented form of Islam, separate from mainstream Islam, founded in Michigan in 1930.
-It was in 1947, following the release of Nation of Islam leader Elijah Muhammad from prison, that a Nation of Islam mosque was established in Baltimore, on Ensor Street.
-The mosque grew quickly in the late 1940s and early 1950s, outgrowing its space and moving multiple times, before moving to its current location at 514 Wilson Street in the late 1950s.
+In 1947, following the release of Nation of Islam leader Elijah Muhammad from prison, a Nation of Islam temple was established in Baltimore, on Ensor Street.
+The Nation of Islam, a Black-oriented form of Islam, separate from mainstream Islam, had been founded in Michigan in 1930.
+The temple grew quickly in the late 1940s and early 1950s, outgrowing its space and moving multiple times, before moving to its current location at 514 Wilson Street in the late 1950s.
 It was designated Temple No. 6.
 On June 26, 1960, Elijah Muhammad spoke to over a thousand people during a visit.
-The mosque served 3,000 local members at the time.
+The temple served 3,000 local members at the time.